open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/install-policy-controllers.md

 ## What is next

-After a successful deployment, test the policy framework and configuration policy with a sample policy.
+After a successful deployment, test the policy framework and configuration policy controller with a sample policy.
 Run the following command:

 ```Shell
 kubectl config use-context kind-hub